Volume XXXIX, Bulletin No. 8

 The Quartet underlined its commitment to achieving a negotiated, comprehensive, just and enduring resolution of the Palestinian-Israeli conflict on the basis of United Nations Security Council resolutions 242 (1967) and 338 (1973).

 The Quartet expressed appreciation for the efforts of the United Nations Special Coordinator.
 It directed the Quartet envoys to continue engaging with the parties and key stakeholders and to keep the principals apprised on implementation of the report’s recommendations.

 Document Type: Bulletin, Monthly Bulletin, Publication

-Document Sources: Ad Hoc Liaison Committee (AHLC), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), Quartet, Secretary-General, Security Council, United Nations Conference on Trade and Development (UNCTAD), United Nations Special Coordinator in the Occupied Territories (UNSCO)
+Document Sources: Ad Hoc Liaison Committee (AHLC), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), Quartet, Secretary-General, Security Council, United Nations Conference on Trade and Development (UNCTAD), United Nations Special Coordinator for the Middle East Peace Process (UNSCO)